-Last month we reported the Phoenix Housing Market had become stable and was on the edge of reverting back to a buyers market.
+Last month we reported the Phoenix Housing Market had become stable and was on the edge of reverting back to the advantage of buyers.
 Follow the link to see that detailed report for October 2013.
 Key indicators show we are still on that path.

-Here’s a quick summary of the November 2013 Phoenix Housing Market:
+Here’s a quick summary in the form of a bullet list for the November 2013 Phoenix Housing Market:

 - 5,194 sales, down 885 sales from October 2013 and down 1,652 sales from November 2012.
 It’s also notable this is the lowest sales in any November since 2008.